siriusm46/siriusm46/README.md

 Always trying to give **"my STUDENT power"** to Open Source projects by sharing their good points with my friends and writing about them on my blog.
 (BIG SUPPORTER ⚡)

-Learned-Working on it | My PLANS to learn how to use
+Learned-Working on It | Planning to Learn to Use It
 ------------ | -------------
 C | C++
 Verilog | VHDL